wamp-proto/wamp-proto/spec/README.md

     [UNSUBSCRIBE,  			Request|id, SUBSCRIBED.Subscription|id]

-The `Request` is a random ID chosen by the *Subscriber* and used to correlate the *Broker's* response with the request.
+The `Request` is a random, ephemeral ID chosen by the *Subscriber* and used to correlate the *Broker's* response with the request.
 The `SUBSCRIBED.Subscription` is the ID for the subscription originally handed out by the *Broker* to the *Subscriber*.

 *Example*